bayesNMF: Fast Bayesian Poisson NMF with Automatically Learned Rank Applied to Mutational Signatures: Implementation and R Software Package

 \subsection{Modeling Capabilities}

-The {\tt bayesNMF} R software package allows users to fit all models described in this paper with the {\tt bayesNMF} function.
+Users are able to fit all models described in this paper with the {\tt bayesNMF} function.
 Model specifications can be adjusted by the {\tt likelihood}, {\tt prior}, and {\tt MH} parameters.
 The {\tt rank} can be a fixed value or a range vector, in which case {\tt rank\_method} specifies whether minBIC, SBFI, or BFI is used to learn rank.
 Users are also able to set hyperprior parameters or specify initial values of parameters or prior parameters.